VertebrateResequencing/wr/.docs/reliable4/throughput-architecture.md

 7-13 s.
 Slow `add`s outnumber slow `jarchive`s about 10:1.

-**The diagnosis, corroborated twice independently.** One contended resource - bbolt's single writer lock - and the **add path holds ~88% of it**.
+**The diagnosis, corroborated twice independently.** One contended resource - bbolt's single writer lock - and the **add path held ~88% of it**.
 Two analyses reached this separately, one from the profiles and one from the code, and a third agent given only the profile files reached it again with no access to either.
-The two purpose-built coalescing writers (archive, best-effort) work correctly; the add path has no coalescing and fragments each request across several transactions.
+The add path was the one write path with no coalescing writer of its own, so it fragmented each request across several transactions; the archive and best-effort writers were working correctly.
+The add path has a coalescing writer of its own now, and that is what fixed it.

 **A second, independent cost:** a single bolt commit on this database is **52-74 ms whatever it carries**, because `Tx.Commit` unconditionally rewrites the